 According to WebMD, the condition is a chronic, relapsing brain disease that includes:

 - Loss of control when it relates to drinking

 - A noticeable bad mood when not drinking

-The disorder can begin with regular alcohol consumption of small amounts and people may be oblivious to frequent intoxication.
-It is not always noticeable by others.
+The disease can begin with regular consumption of small amounts, and people may be oblivious to frequent intoxication.
+It is not always noticeable from the outside.
 If the affected person is still able to function, they are referred to as a functioning alcoholic.
 The disease often progresses relatively inconspicuously and slowly, usually over several years.
 Sufferers can be unaware of the severity of their illness and may deny it altogether.

-Additionally, it isn’t just about how much you drink.
+Additionally, the disease isn’t just about how much you drink.
 It’s also about:

 - How often you drink

 - What happens when you try to cut back

 At first, the earliest stages may include: